bhanuchaddha/bhanuchaddha-blog/content/post/create-your-own-blog.md

 1. [Project Repository](https://github.com/bhanuchaddha/demo-blog)
 2. [Blog Repository](https://bhanuchaddha.github.io/demoblog-bhanuchaddha.github.io)

+### **From here**

+Now you can update your `first-blog.md` file or write new blog by creating more `*.md` files in `post` directory.
+Do remember to add front matter on the top of each blog file.
+After creating new blog files just repeat below steps to publish your new blog

+1. Generate static content using `hugo -t casper-two` command.
+2. Go to public directory and commit your changes
+3. Go back to main directory and commit your changes.

 If you are still reading this blog.
 I know it was a long post. :( .
 But I hope it was worth it.
 Do reach me out if you have any questions.